gjee22/CSE3000-Research-Project-Neural-Ranking-Models/README.md

 The documentations of the project can be found in https://github.com/TU-Delft-CSE/Research-Project?tab=readme-ov-file

 ## Steps to Follow for Reproducing the Experiment
+There are three experiments conducted for this research.
-1. Indexing: run indexing.py to create the FF indexes for each dataset
+In prior to the experiment, run indexing.py for all datasets to retrieve the FF index.
-2. Running the experiment:
+### Ranking Effectiveness Experiment
+1. Validation: run validation.py for a dataset if it is available (FiQA-2018, MS MARCO, DBPedia, FEVER, NFCorpus, QUORA)
+2. Experiment: run experiment.py
+### Latency Experiment
+Latency experiment is available only for Arguana and QUORA.
+Run the latency_experiment.py.
+### Ranking Change Experiment
+Available via the Jupyter notebook file.